 After a few weeks, Danielle developed a rhythm that helped her balance her work and her life.
 Now, she’s happily serving her clients while getting to enjoy more time with her kids than she had at her old job.

-If you make your health and self-care a priority, you will be amazed how much better every aspect of your life runs. 🙂
+If you make your health and self-care a priority, you will be amazed by how much better every aspect of your life runs. 🙂

 Share Your Thoughts